-Doctors Hannoun and Hertzog use botulinum toxin to effectively relieve hyperhidrosis.
-They have practices in Paris, London and Belgium.
+Doctors Hannoun use botulinum toxin to effectively relieve hyperhidrosis.
+They have practices in Paris and Belgium.

 The areas needing treatment are established during an initial consultation.
-Doctors Hannoun and Hertzog will use microinjections of botulinum toxin to treat the are(s).
+Doctors Hannoun will use microinjections of botulinum toxin to treat the are(s).

 A session for injecting botulinum toxin once every six months is recommended.